pjvillasista/customer-churn-aws-ETL/README.md

 ## Contributing

 If you'd like to contribute to this project, please fork the repository, create your feature branch, commit your changes, and open a pull request.

-## License

-This project is licensed under the MIT License.
-See `LICENSE` for more details.

-## Acknowledgements

-- Thanks to the open-source community for various tools and libraries.
-- Special thanks to AWS for their cloud services.

----

-Make sure to update `<repository-url>` with the actual URL of your repository and `path_to_your_image.png` with the path to the diagram image if you've added it to the repository.